Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Training Configurations and Additional Results

 \subsection{2D Duffing Oscillator Experiment}

 The neural networks of $\hat{p}$ and $\hat{e}_1$ are summarized in Table~\ref{tab:nnphat_2D-DUFF} and~\ref{tab:nne1hat_2D-DUFF}.
-Similarly, the training starts from $N_0=N_r=500$ samples for both $\hat{p}$ and $hat{e}_1$.
+The training starts from $N_0=N_r=1000$ samples for both $\hat{p}$ and $\hat{e}_1$.
+Half of these samples are drawn uniformly, and the other half follow the normal distribution specified by the initial condition.
 We regularize the training of $\hat{p}$ by setting the weights $w_0=1$ and $w_r=w_{\nabla}=|T|=5$.
 For $\hat{e}_1$, the weights are $w_0=1,w_r=|T|$, and $w_{\nabla}=0$.
 The training losses of $\hat{p}$ and $\hat{e}_1$ are illustrated in Fig.~\ref{fig:2dduff_trainloss}.
 Again, the periodic spikes in training loss are due to the adaptive sampling scheme that periodically adds space-time points, which becomes more effective as the system dimension grows.
 The training results of $\hat{p}$ vs $p$ and $\hat{e}_1$ vs $e_t$ are shown in Fig.~\ref{fig:2dduff_results}.
 The constructed tight error bounds at some time instances are visualized in Fig.~\ref{fig:2dduff_errorbound}.